linanthon/jpapp2/Readme.txt

 Difficulties:

 !!!
 Should double check these dict difficulties to be sure !!!
-- Currently using `fugashi (MeCab wrapper) + unidic-lite` to tokenize sentences and get the word's base form.
+- Currently using `fugashi (MeCab wrapper) + unidic-lite` to tokenize sentences and get the word's dictionary base form (avoid JP conjugate) = lemma.
+    However, MeCab way of handling loan word is that it returns "トーク-talk", So we `lemma.split("-")[0]`.
-    Then use `jamdict` to get information from word's base form.
+    Then use `jamdict` to get information from said base form.

-    Why not just use `fugashi + unidic-lite`?
+    Why not just use `fugashi + unidic-lite` to get word info?
     Because the base form while correct, might not be the commonly used form. i.e: ご飯   -> lookup -> 御飯
          なさる -> lookup -> 為さる
-    jamdict provides more information to work with regarding this issue.
+    Meanwhile, (in my experience) jamdict output more commonly used form and more detailed word senses (meaning and part-of-speech).

 - jamdict sometimes provides additional word(s) that are similar to the requested word and multiple forms making it rather confusing.
+In this project, just get the first returned record.

+- After tagging words of a sentence, if met with multiple katakana words consecutively, will attach them together and try to get the their lemma for possible combinations.